gardener/gardener/docs/proposals/01-extensibility.md

 :information: The provided easy-to-use framework for the controllers will also contain these needed features to implement corresponding operators.

-For most cases the controller deployment is very simple (just deploying it into the seed with some static configuration).
+For most cases, the controller deployment is very simple (just deploying it into the seed with some static configuration).
-In these cases it would produce unnecessary effort to ask for providing another component (the operator) that deploys the controller.
+In these cases, it would produce unnecessary effort to ask for providing another component (the operator) that deploys the controller.
-To simplify this situation Gardener will be able to react on `ControllerInstallation`s specifying `.spec.registration.deployment.type=helm`.
+To simplify this situation, Gardener will be able to react on `ControllerInstallation`s specifying `.spec.registration.deployment.type=helm`.
 The controller would be registered with the `ControllerRegistration` resources that would contain a Helm chart with all resources needed to deploy this controller into a seed (plus some static values).
 Gardener would render the Helm chart and deploy the resources into the seed.
-It will not react if `.spec.registration.deployment.type!=helm` which allows to also use any other deployment mechanism.
+It will not react if `.spec.registration.deployment.type!=helm`, which allows it to also use any other deployment mechanism.
 Controllers that are getting deployed by operators would not specify the `.spec.deployment` section in the `ControllerRegistration` at all.

 :information: Any controller requiring dynamic configuration values (e.g., based on the cloud provider or the region of the seed) must be installed with the operator approach.

-## Other cloud-specific parts
+## Other Cloud-Specific Parts

-The Gardener API server has a few admission controllers that contain cloud-specific code as well.
+The Gardener API server has a few admission controllers that contain cloud-specific code.
 We have to replace these parts as well.

-### Defaulting and validation admission plugins
+### Defaulting and Validation Admission Plugins

-Right now, the admission controllers inside the Gardener API server do perform a lot of validation and defaulting of fields in the Shoot specification.
+Right now, the admission controllers inside the Gardener API server perform a lot of validation and defaulting of fields in the Shoot specification.
 The cloud-specific parts of these admission controllers will be replaced by mutating admission webhooks that will get called instead.
-As we will have a dedicated operator running in the Garden cluster anyway it will also get the responsibility to register this webhook if it needs to validate/default parts of the Shoot specification.
+As we will have a dedicated operator running in the Garden cluster anyway, it will also get the responsibility to register this webhook if it needs to validate/default parts of the Shoot specification.

 Example: The `.spec.cloud.workerPools[*].providerConfig.machineImage` field in the new Shoot manifest mentioned above could be omitted by the user and would get defaulted by the cloud-specific operator.

-### DNS Hosted Zone admission plugin
+### DNS Hosted Zone Admission Plugin

-For the same reasons the existing DNS Hosted Zone admission plugin will be removed from the Gardener core and moved into the responsibility of the respective DNS-specific operators running in the Garden cluster.
+For the same reasons, the existing DNS Hosted Zone admission plugin will be removed from the Gardener core and moved into the responsibility of the respective DNS-specific operators running in the Garden cluster.

-### Shoot Quota admission plugin
+### Shoot Quota Admission Plugin

 The Shoot quota admission plugin validates create or update requests on Shoots and checks that the specified machine/storage configuration is defined as per referenced `Quota` objects.
-The cloud-specifics in this controller are no longer needed as the `CloudProfile` and the `Shoot` resource have been adapted:
+The cloud-specifics in this controller are no longer needed, as the `CloudProfile` and the `Shoot` resource have been adapted.
-The machine/storage configuration is no longer in cloud-specific sections but hard-wired fields in the general `Shoot` specification (see example resources above).
+The machine/storage configuration is no longer in cloud-specific sections but in hard-wired fields in the general `Shoot` specification (see the example resources above).
 The quota admission plugin will be simplified and remains in the Gardener core.

-### Shoot maintenance controller
+### Shoot Maintenance Controller

 Every Shoot cluster can define a maintenance time window in which Gardener will update the Kubernetes patch version (if enabled) and the used machine image version in the Shoot resource.
 While the Kubernetes version is not part of the `providerConfig` section in the `CloudProfile` resource, the `machineImage` field is, and thus Gardener can't understand it any longer.
-In the future Gardener has to rely on the cloud-specific operator (probably the same doing the defaulting/validation mentioned before) to update this field.
+In the future, Gardener has to rely on the cloud-specific operator (probably the same doing the defaulting/validation mentioned before) to update this field.
 In the maintenance time window the maintenance controller will update the Kubernetes patch version (if enabled) and add a `trigger.gardener.cloud=maintenance` annotation in the Shoot resource.
 The already registered mutating web hook will call the operator who has to remove this annotation and update the `machineImage` in the `.spec.cloud.workerPools[*].providerConfig` sections.

 ## Alternatives

-* Alternative to DNS approach for Shoot control plane movement/migration: We have thought about rotating the credentials when a move is triggered which would make all controllers ineffective immediately.
+* Alternative to DNS approach for Shoot control plane movement/migration: We have thought about rotating the credentials when a move is triggered, which would make all controllers ineffective immediately.
 However, one problem with this is that we require IAM privileges for the users infrastructure account which might be not desired.
 Another, more complicated problem is that we cannot assume API access in order to create technical users for all cloud environments that might be supported.